driesvints/sponsors/README.md

 $sponsors = new Sponsors($github);
 ```

 This will be the client we'll use throughout the rest of these docs.
-To save space, we won't be repeating this step.
-Instead we'll re-use the `$sponsors` variable in the below examples.
+We'll re-use the `$sponsors` variable in the below examples.

 ### Initializing the client using Laravel